smkim1223/Note_Obsidian_Git/_PARA note taking/001 Project/Research/Nancy_Al data curation/202509 SKim's feedback.md

 1. Does Raw Data PID means "parameter identifier"?

 ## Data Analysis
-1. d
+1. What is Rad data?
-2. What is Rad data?
+2. Error message: An entry is required or has an invalid value.
+Please correct and try again.

 Sample prep